hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d-sah.md

 {% include image.html file="salome/sah-nat-wetted-zone.png" max-width="545" alt="telemac salome hydro create wetted area zone" %}

 * Press **Apply and close**.

+{% include tip.html content="A **bathymetry** file **assigns bottom elevations** to the geometry.
+Not providing a bathymetry file like in this tutorial will set the bottom level to zero." %}

 ### Create a Calculation Case